AppealDesk vs Ownwell: Which Is Right for You?

 Pricing & Total Cost

 AppealDesk charges a flat $49 regardless of your savings.
-Ownwell charges 25-35% of your first year's savings.
-On a typical $2,000 annual reduction, Ownwell's fee is $500-700 while AppealDesk's is $49 — saving you $451-651.
-On a $5,000 reduction, the gap widens: $1,250-1,750 with Ownwell versus $49 with AppealDesk.
-The break-even point is roughly $196 in annual savings.
-Below that, Ownwell's contingency model costs less because you pay nothing if you don't save.
-Above $196, AppealDesk's flat fee saves you more money every time.
+Ownwell's pricing page describes their fee as a percentage of actual savings, with the worked example using 25%.
+On Ownwell's own published $774 average annual reduction, their fee is roughly $194 versus AppealDesk's $49, a $145 difference.
+On a $2,000 reduction, Ownwell's fee is around $500 versus $49 with AppealDesk.
+On a $5,000 reduction, the gap widens to roughly $1,250 versus $49.
+The break-even point is about $196 in annual savings.
+Below that, Ownwell's contingency costs less because you pay nothing when there is no reduction.
+Above $196, AppealDesk's flat fee saves you more on every appeal.
 For homeowners in high-value counties like Harris County, TX or Cook County, IL where reductions of $2,000-5,000 are common, the difference between flat and percentage pricing adds up significantly.

 Coverage & Availability

 AppealDesk covers all 50 states and over 3,100 counties.
-Whether you're in Texas, California, Florida, or any other state, you can generate an evidence packet.
-Ownwell operates in 9 states: Texas, California, Washington, Georgia, Florida, Illinois, New York, Colorado, and Pennsylvania.
-If you live in one of the other 41 states — including high property tax states like New Jersey, Ohio, or Tennessee — Ownwell isn't an option.
-AppealDesk has generated county-specific filing guides for 177 counties so far, with content tailored to each county's deadline, filing method, and hearing board.
+Whether you live in Texas, California, Florida, or any other state, you can generate an evidence packet.
+Ownwell currently operates in 7 states as of April 2026: California, Florida, Georgia, Illinois, New York, Texas, and Washington.
+They previously served Colorado and Pennsylvania, but those are no longer listed.
+If you live in one of the other 43 states, including high property tax states like New Jersey, Ohio, Connecticut, or Tennessee, Ownwell is not an option.
+AppealDesk has published county-specific filing guides for over 330 counties so far, with content tailored to each county's deadline, filing method, and hearing board.

 What You Actually Receive

 With AppealDesk, you receive a three-part packet: an evidence packet with comparable sales analysis and price-per-square-foot calculations, a county-specific filing guide with step-by-step instructions for your exact county, and a professional cover letter summarizing your case.
-The packet includes assessment ratio verification — a calculation most homeowners skip that accounts for the percentage of market value your county actually taxes.
-With Ownwell, you don't receive documents — they handle the process internally.
-This is convenient but means you don't see the evidence, understand why your assessment is wrong, or learn anything you could apply to future tax years.
+The packet includes assessment ratio verification, a calculation most homeowners skip that accounts for the percentage of market value your county actually taxes.
+You also receive a savings guide PDF with exemption checks and benefit recommendations.
+With Ownwell, you do not receive documents, they handle the process internally.
+That is convenient, but it means you do not see the evidence used in your appeal, you do not understand why your assessment was wrong, and you have nothing to reuse for next year's reassessment.

 The Filing Experience